 Be they renowned names in footwear such as Nike, Adidas, Stride Rite, Crocs, PLAE or Geox – sizes vary from brand to brand.
 Some run smaller, others run larger.
 Use shoe sizes only as an approximation, especially for smaller kids.

-The safest way to find the perfectly fitting shoes for you or your child is by using the actual foot measurement.
-But how do you measure your or your kids’ feet properly?
+The safest way to find the perfectly fitting shoes for your child is by using the actual foot measurement.
+But how do you measure your kids’ feet properly?
 And how do you measure baby feet?
 Find all the answers below.

 What do you want to measure?